 Is this simple mathematical-geometrical view of the Universe meaningful?
 Can we open a dialogue about the question?

-Introduction: Initiated in July 2015 this article is now a Working Document.
-I realize that the basic concept for our base-2 chart of the universe is idiosyncratic.
-There are profound challenges, i.e. Planck Temperature and the order of dimensionless constants; and, there are more questions than answers.
+Introduction: I recognized the basic concept for our base-2 chart of the universe is idiosyncratic.
+There are profound challenges, i.e. Planck Temperature and the order of dimensionless constants; and, we have more questions than answers.
 Although I do not want to waste your time, the reason for working in public is to get your insights, suggestions and comments.
 Links, footnotes, and endnotes are rough.
-This article builds upon earlier work that can readily be found in the Index Thank you. – BEC
+This article builds upon earlier work that can readily be found in the Index.
+Thank you. – BEC

-In December 2011 we began our work on a very simple mathematical and geometric model of the universe; it was playfully dubbed, Big Board-little universe.
+In December 2011 we began our work on this very simple mathematical and geometric model of the universe; it was playfully dubbed, Big Board-little universe.
 We had started using the following parameters — base-2 exponential notation, the Planck base units (an application of base-2 exponential notation), and the Platonic solids — in ways that created heretofore unobserved boundary conditions.

 Our Three Initial Conditions: We started with a simple mathematical chart extending the Planck base units to the Observable Universe.
 We were studying basic geometries and nesting geometries.
 And, we used very simple logic.